donofden/python-validate-json-schema/README.md

 ## Validate JSON Schema using Python

-This is a helper project for JSON Schema validation in Pyhton, which uses `Jsonschema` the most complete and compliant JSON Schema validator.
+This is a helper project for JSON Schema validation in Python, which uses `Jsonschema` the most complete and compliant JSON Schema validator.

 # Aim of the application